kammitama5/kammitama5.github.io/_posts/2017-4-18-Tuesday-April-18th.md

 ![rhinotetra](/images/rhinotetra.png)

-Bottom view of tetrahedron packed
+Bottom view of tetrahedron packed -> the last row is 4 balls long.
+Total is 20 for all balls counted

 ![rhinotetrabottom](/images/rhinotetra1.png)